Are you excited about going to Europe? Looking for the prettiest cities in Europe?

 Aix-en-Provence (Aix for short) is hands down the prettiest city in Western Europe.
 Aix is about a 30-minute drive inland from Marseille, so it isn’t your typical South of France city along the coast.
 And yes, that means you won’t find any beach views here!

-Instead, Aix charms you with narrow streets and pastel-coloured homes.
+Instead, Aix charms you with narrow streets and pastel-colored homes.
 There’s also no shortage of quaint squares with countless fountains to admire.

 Prettiest City in Europe

-In fact, the city is so beautiful it was 19th Century painter, Paul Cézanne’s, artistic muse.
-The yellow buildings against the blue sky with lush green trees lining the streets were inspiration for most of his paintings.
+In fact, the beautiful European city was 19th Century painter, Paul Cézanne’s, artistic muse.
+The yellow buildings against the blue sky with lush green trees lining the streets were the inspiration for most of his paintings.
 He especially loved visiting Mont Sainte Victoire and Bibemus Quarry that are just outside the city.

 Take a Stroll in Town